TailinLyu/Programming-Language-Concept/ReadMe.md

 # Project Solution
-This repository contains project solutions for CS:3820 **Programming Language Concept**.
+This repository contains homework solutions for CS:3820 **Programming Language Concept**.

 ## License
-Project Instruction by @Prof. Myers

-Implemented by @Tailin Lyu
+Chapter Homework in Programming in Haskell@Graham Hutton Implemented by @Tailin Lyu